 A targeted drug called brentuximab vedotin (BV) has recently been licensed, in combination with cyclophosphamide, hydroxydaunorubicin and prednisolone (CHP), to treat adults with ALCL who have not been treated before.
 It is approved by NICE and available on the NHS throughout the UK.

 Brentuximab vedotin is a strong anti-cancer drug joined to an antibody that binds to a protein called CD30 on the surface of T cells.
 This carries the drug directly to the T cells and kills them.
 The results with BV and CHP have resulted in improved overall outlook in people with ALCL.

 The most common chemotherapy regimen used for ALCL is now BV-CHP:

 - prednisolone (a steroid).

 If you have breast implant-associated ALCL, you have the implant and any lumps or fluid removed by surgery.
 This might be all the treatment you need.
 You are then followed-up carefully to make sure all the lymphoma has been removed.
-If the lymphoma is more widespread, you are likely to have chemotherapy, usually with CHOP.
+If the lymphoma is more widespread, you are likely to have chemotherapy, usually with a chemotherapy regimen called CHOP.

 If your lymphoma doesn’t respond (refractory) or comes back (relapses) after treatment, you might be treated with brentuximab vedotin.
-If brentuximab vedotin is not suitable for you, or if it is not available in your area, you might have a different chemotherapy regimen or a targeted drug, usually through a clinical trial.
+If brentuximab vedotin is unsuitable for you, or unavailable in your area, you might have a different chemotherapy regimen or a targeted drug or a clinical trial.

 Many new treatments are being tested to see if they can help people with T-cell lymphoma.
-Drugs that are being tested in ALCL include:
+Drugs that have been tested or are currently being tested in ALCL include:

 - cell signal blockers, including a drug called crizotinib, which blocks the activity of ALK, and alisertib, which blocks a protein called Aurora A kinase (AAK)